 If you have pleural effusion, it is helpful to eat a balanced, healthy diet, exercise regularly, reduce stress, get enough sleep, and avoid smoking or anything that causes your blood pressure to rise.

 As for medical treatments for pleural effusion, your doctor could prescribe any of the following, depending on the severity of your condition and the success or lack thereof from other treatments:

-- Medication, including antibiotics, anti-inflammatory medicine, diuretics, or steroids, depending the cause of the patient’s pleural effusion
+• Medication, including antibiotics, anti-inflammatory medicine, diuretics, or steroids, depending on the cause of the patient’s pleural effusion

-- Tube thoracostomy, also to drain excess fluid but through a chest tube instead of a needle
+• Tube thoracostomy, also to drain the excess fluid but through a chest tube instead of a needle

 The severity or type of pleural effusion factors into recovery rates from pleural effusion significantly.
 With minor pleural effusion, patients can typically recover in a few days or weeks with minimal treatment.
 However, for patients with malignant pleural effusion (MPE), recovery is less likely, as most patients require chemotherapy and have life expectancy rates of three to 12 months.
 That said, the majority of pleural effusion cases are benign.